 I hastily tried to gather my bags as Bea kept talking.
 Her chatter seemed a lot more aggravating than I remembered.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kristina FyrewolfWrite a Review